sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

 3. There is now a dependency between $\mathcal H$ and $\mathcal G$, and so we need to know our program in order to build the components we use to accelerate.

 In fact, only the third issue is really important; the first two are roughly heuristics which help solve it.
 To cast this as a learning problem, imagine that there's some underlying distribution $\mathtt{Programs}$ of programs that people write; we can now cast our work as a solution to the optimization problem of finding

 $$ \arg\max_{\mathcal H}\left( \mathop{\mathbb E}\limits_{\mathcal G\sim \texttt{Programs}}~ \mathcal S_{\mathcal H}(\mathcal G) - \text{Cost}(\mathcal H) \right)$$

 where $\text{Cost}(\mathcal H)$ is the additional compilation cost incurred by $\mathcal H$, which is higher for larger graphs.
+In this learning analogy, finding common DFGs for a particular collection of programs is training data.

-Rather than solve this optimization problem in closed form, we optimize for heuristics (1) and (2), exposing knobs that could be used in future work to automate the entire optimization.
+Rather than solve this optimization problem in closed form, we optimize for heuristics (1) and (2), which are effectively regularization knobs that could be used in future work to automate the entire optimization.

-### Edge Subgaphs
+### Two Implementations
+We implemented (partially by accident) two separate algorithms for finding the stencils from example programs.
+In both cases, the general idea is to keep a connected component and explore edges, being careful not to double count different graphs that are isomorphic but presented in different orders.

+#### The Tricky Details
+TODO. @ Greg

+#### Mutually Exclusive Matches

+To generate a _valid_ covering $\mathcal C$, we need more than simply an enumeration of all sub-graphs in a program and a way to match them: we also have to make sure the matches don't step on one another's toes---that is, we need to throw out matches until each instruction is only covered by at most a single component

+Finding the optimal one is difficult: it is related to the weighted optimal scheduling problem (which [can be solved with dynamic programming](https://courses.cs.washington.edu/courses/cse521/13wi/slides/06dp-sched.pdf) in $O(n \log n)$ time, but on a general directed graph, we get an exponential factor in the branching coefficient.
+Rather than solve this problem optimally in the general case, we implement the greedy biggest-first strategy, and focus instead on searching for collections of matches which have higher coverage in the first place.

-### Node Sub-graphs
+### Search

-- n-node vs. n-edge stencils
-- Beam search
-- Scaling
+Ultimately, we do not need to search the space exhaustively if we have reasonable heuristics that might cause us to believe that we're going in the right direction with certain stencils.
+We can then do our search traversal in a different order, guided by the objective function.

+This can be done in the form of a beam search: we only keep around the $k$ best sub-graphs in the search frontier, and at each step try to expand one to a random neighboring node.

+- Scaling?
+TODO: what is this?

 ## Static and dynamic coverage
+NOTE: while the implementation is maybe best put here, we needed to describe the static coverage metric earlier to explain the search process above.

 - Annotations on LLVM
 - Embench benchmark suite